A Federated Learning Approach to Anomaly Detection in Smart Buildings: Related Work

 \section{Related Work}

 The growing number of smart city centers has accelerated the proliferation of IoT sensors to observe and/or interact with their internal and external environments.
-Early works on detection and prediction tasks in smart buildings have focused on centralized approaches using IoT sensor data.
 In recent years, the advent of deep learning has sparked interest in the adoption of deep neural networks for learning latent representations of IoT sensor data.
-Du \emph{et al.}~\cite{MinDu:17} introduced a deep neural network using long short-time memory (LSTM) to model a system log as a natural language sequence by learning log patterns from normal execution in order detect anomalies when log patterns deviate from the model trained from log data under normal execution.
+Du \emph{et al.}~\cite{MinDu:17} introduced a deep neural network using LSTM to model a system log as a natural language sequence by learning log patterns from normal execution in order detect anomalies when log patterns deviate from the model trained from log data under normal execution.
 Zhu \emph{et al.}~\cite{zhu2019mobile} proposed a multi-task anomaly detection framework for control area network messages using LSTM on in-vehicle network data.
 Zhang \emph{et al.}~\cite{zhang2018lstm} also used an LSTM model to predict power station working conditions from data generated by industrial IoT sensors of a main pump in a power station.
 However, all the aforementioned approaches are centralized, as data generated by IoT devices are sent directly to the server, raising privacy concerns and resulting in network overload.
 Moreover, the training process of centralized approaches is bandwidth intensive and comes with significant privacy implications.